kevindecker1/BreezyBenchmark/README.md

 ![bbinstance1](https://user-images.githubusercontent.com/10837928/147971717-8c6fc2ce-fde4-4046-ae40-43c0f9597396.PNG)

 Here is what the summary would look like as the generated txt file for the above Instance tests.
+Both methods were fast, but the StringBuilder was slightly quicker.
+However, it used a little more memory.

 ![bbsummary1](https://user-images.githubusercontent.com/10837928/147971824-49699982-1cea-4fb0-ac6f-5f2d655a6417.PNG)